toastmaster-Pritam/Amazon-Hackon-24/README.md

 > #### Note: The model is specifically trained to detect fake logos for the following brands: Adidas, Puma, Allen Solly, and US Polo.

 ### Model Architecture
 The model is built using the Inception v3 architecture, which is a widely used convolutional neural network designed for image classification tasks.
-The model is pre-trained on ImageNet for better feature extraction and fine-tuned on the fake and real logo dataset [fake and real logo dataset](https://huggingface.co/datasets/ravikagitha/ClothesBrandLogos) for Adidas, Puma, Allen Solly, and US Polo.
+The model is pre-trained on ImageNet for better feature extraction and fine-tuned on the [fake and real logo dataset](https://huggingface.co/datasets/ravikagitha/ClothesBrandLogos) for Adidas, Puma, Allen Solly, and US Polo.

 ### Usage
 To facilitate easy classification of fake and real logos, the model is encapsulated in the `model_factory/fake_logo_detector.py` module.